 Last week, we made our last payment of $6,400 to complete our last student debt payment.
 We started our journey toward financial freedom last December (2015) when we set a goal to eliminate the $97k we had in debt.
 The $97k consisted of three student loans ($50k, $20k and $7k) and two car loans ($13k and $7k).

 |Katie Student Loan||6,800.00||6.75%||200.00|

 Two of my recent posts discuss some of the strategies we used to eliminate this debt.
-The first post reviews the five steps, from a high level, I recommend after going through this journey:
+The first post reviews the five steps to eliminate debt I recommend after going through this journey:

 Step 1: You need to start tracking where ALL of your money goes

 Step 2: Create a budget and develop a plan to find ways to save money

 Step 4: Develop a plan (e.g. Debt Snowball) and apply extra savings toward debt